Does Wearing a Mask for 12 Hours Reduce Oxygen Levels?

 But Wait!

 Hang on.
-You might have noticed that mask had an exhaust valve on it.
+You might have noticed that the mask had an exhaust valve on it.

 N95 mask with valve and no valve affects the blood oxygen level.